See car insurance quotes from our partners

 Methodology: Why you can trust our picks for the best DUI insurance

-Policygenius found the companies for DUI insurance by analyzing insurance rates from Quadrant Information Services for every ZIP code in the country.
-Our sample policy was for a driver with one DUI on their record and these coverage limits:
+We found the companies offering the cheapest DUI insurance by analyzing rates from Quadrant Information Services for every ZIP code in the country.
+Our 30-year-old sample driver had one DUI and a 2017 Toyota Camry with these coverage limits:

 • Bodily injury liability: $50,000 per person, $100,000 per accident